How to apply

 If you have a disability and require additional support to complete your application, you can apply for a fee reduction of £45.
 Please email firstname.lastname@example.org explaining what support you will need.
 You must claim the reduction before you pay your application fee.

-It takes us around four to six months to check and assess an accreditation application.
+It takes us around four to five months to check and assess an accreditation application.